ptrebert/project-diploid-assembly/tutorial.md

 ```

 Snakemake uses the concept of a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles)
 to configure its own behavior depending on the compute environment.
+A Snakemake *profile* is simply
+a configuration file containing Snakemake command line parameters to avoid retyping them at every
+Snakemake pipeline invocation.
+Please refer to the Snakemake help linked above for a complete list
+of possible parameters for a Snakemake *profile*.

 #### Execution environment: single server
 **Only recommended for testing purposes or for running the demo data**

-TODO [continue here]

-please refer to the Snakemake documentation
-for all possible configurations.
-You can find an example of a single-server profile here:
+You can examine an example for a Snakemake *profile* suitable for single-server execution here:

 ```bash
 /work_dir$ less project-diploid-assembly/environment/snakemake/server/d3compute/config.yaml
 ```

-The following options are required to be set in the profile:
+The following options must be set in the profile:

 ```yaml
 cores: <NUM_CPUS>